emmt/QuickHeaps.jl/README.md

 QuickHeaps.heapify_up!
 QuickHeaps.unsafe_heapify_down!
 QuickHeaps.unsafe_heapify_up!
-QuickHeaps.unsafe_grow!(h)
-QuickHeaps.unsafe_shrink!(h)
 ```

 Note that the `heapify`, `heapify!`, and `isheap` methods which are exported by
 the `QuickHeaps` package have the same behavior but are different than those in
-the `DataStructures` package.
-If you are using both packages, you'll have to
+the [`DataStructures`][datastructures-url] package.
+If you are using both
-explicitly prefix these methods by the package module.
+packages, you'll have to explicitly prefix these methods by the package module.

 ## Priority queues